 ||This Web Site was started in November, 1996.
 It has grown rapidly due to the efforts of dozens of Marines and Navy Corpsmen who have contributed.
 If you take the time to browse this Web Site, we can assure you a perspective of the war in Vietnam that you will not find anyplace else.
 That perspective will come from those Marines and Corpsmen who spent much of their tour living in 114 Vietnamese villages and hamlets throughout the I-Corps area of South Vietnam.

 If you are a visitor wanting to learn more about the Vietnam War, and the role the CAP Program played in the war, you will find General Articles to be of interest.
-Former CAC/CAP Marines and Corpsmen searching for old comrades may go to the Alphabetical Rosters.
 Stories and pictures from CAP Units, submitted by the CAP Veterans who have located the Web Site, are indexed at Unit Histories.
 Unit rosters with the names of those assigned to each unit are available at Unit Rosters

 If you just like a variety of Vietnam War related paraphenalia, try the CAP Memorabilia page.
 The memorabilia page is linked to various graphics and short stories of interest to the CAP Veteran and student alike.
 There you will learn why the Vietnamese people were offended when we reached out with one hand and gave them a gift.
 CAP Marines and Corpsmen learned many cultural idiosyncracies of the Vietnamese people so as to allow us to live in their villages while, at the same time, not offending them by ignoring their centuries old culture.